Meet Our People

 Certifications include: Certified Reliable CLASS Observer (Infant, Toddler and Pre-K), Inter-Rater Reliable in GOLD by Teaching Strategies, Louisiana Pathways Trainer I, GO NAPSACC Consultant

 Originally from Houma, Louisiana, Derrick joined Agenda’s team in 2021.
 Over the past decade, Derrick has taught two, three, and four year olds, third grade, and adult learners in addition to serving as an early childhood center director.
-Derrick serves on the steering committee of the New Orleans Early Education Network, on the board of directors for the Louisiana Early Childhood Association, on the advisory council for the Louisiana Association for the Education of Young Children, and on the Louisiana Early Learning and Development Standards Review Committee.
-Derrick is adjunct faculty for the Care and Development of Young Children programs at Baton Rouge Community College and Fletcher Technical Community College and is an affiliate member of the Early Childhood Education Institute at LSU.
+Derrick serves on the steering committee of the New Orleans Early Education Network, is adjunct faculty for the Care and Development of Young Children programs at Baton Rouge Community College and Fletcher Technical Community College, and is an affiliate member of the Early Childhood Education Institute at LSU.
+Derrick previously served on the board of directors for the Louisiana Early Childhood Association, on the advisory council for the Louisiana Association for the Education of Young Children, and on the Louisiana Early Learning and Development Standards Review Committee.
 Derrick holds a B.A. in English and international development from Tulane, an M.Ed. in elementary education from Notre Dame, a certificate in early childhood education from UCLA, and a certificate in early education leadership from the Harvard Graduate School of Education.
+Derrick is the recipient of the 2022 Phil Acord Award from the Southern Early Childhood Association and the 2020 Mildred Souther Award from the Louisiana Early Childhood Association.

 Tiffany is a native of New Orleans and has over 13 years of early childhood experience.
 Prior to joining the team at Agenda, she worked as a preschool teacher and was promoted to be a Early Childhood Coach.
 Tiffany holds an associates degree in Art in Early Childhood Education from Delgado Community College and a bachelor’s degree from Southern University at New Orleans.